 How can we professionally say this: "These meetings are unnecessary"?

-How this is said depends on who you’re talking to and your role.
-You might want to consider your approach if you’re leading the meeting or telling your boss.
-During our busy period, to make the best use of everyone’s time, I’ll send updates through emails and set up meetings only for essential questions or decisions.
+The way to say this depends on who you’re talking to and your role.
+If you’re leading the meeting or telling your boss, you might want to consider your approach.
+During our busy period, as a way to make the best use of everyone’s time, I’ll be sending updates through emails and setting up meetings only for essential questions or decisions.
 It might sound too direct to say, “We could save time by not having these meetings,” or “This meeting could be an email.”
 It also varies based on the company’s style.
 For instance, in young companies like startups where most employees are in their 20s, it’s OK to suggest that some meetings could be replaced with emails.

-However, it’s better to offer alternatives in more traditional, bureaucratic organizations where they’ve been doing things the same way for a long time.
-For instance, to be mindful of everyone’s time during our busy phase, we could limit meetings to decision-making and clarifying questions.
+However, in more traditional, bureaucratic organizations where they’ve been doing things the same way for a long time, it’s better to offer alternatives.
+For instance, during our busy phase, to be mindful of everyone’s time, we could limit meetings to decision-making and clarifying questions.
 Updates could be shared via email during this busy period.

 How can we say this professionally: "If you had read the whole email, you would know the answer to this"?

 The way to say this depends on if it’s your boss or a coworker.
 Usually, it’s not good to sound sarcastic or passive-aggressive by saying, “If you have read the email, you should know.”
-A better way might be to mention the information in your email.
+A better way might be to mention that the information is in your email.
 I usually put the essential details at the end of my emails.
-However, please let me know if there’s a better way for you to understand this information.
+However, if there’s a better way for you to understand this information, please let me know.

-How do we professionally say I have no idea what you’re talking about?
+How do we professionally say I have absolutely no idea what you're talking about?

 I need more context in this situation.

 Is there a future for me in this company?